luisloorcortez/Orquestation/pocket web server (in progress)/README.md

-tuning wordpress image with vasrnish
+# Tuning wordpress image with vasrnish

-in this folder you can find:
+## In this folder you can find:
 docker-compose: This file has the following features:
                1.-  db MySql this be used for the wordpress image below.
                     This image was programmed with the basic, such as: user, password, name db, root pasdword.